 Pitco makes fryers used in a wide variety of restaurants and commercial kitchens.
 These deep fryers can are capable of making everything from fries to wings in a matter of minutes.
 That’s why they need to be cleaned and maintained regularly.
 Below are instructions for how to clean a Pitco fryer on a daily and weekly basis.

 These procedures are commonly associated with SG/SE and SGM/SEM models.
+For larger preventative maintenance tasks, please contact an authorized Pitco technician for assistance.

 Daily Cleaning Instructions